 Each participant is asked to bring the following:

 2. New nylon or plastic bristle scrub brush (be sure it fits in your hand in the pail).
 Both pail and brush can be from the dollar store.

 3. One pair of new, unused wooden chopsticks

 4. Own drinking water, insect repellent, bag lunch or snack, if needed

-While we are incredibly grateful to be able to offer this program, as many of our plans have changed due to COVID-19, when you arrive please be sure to maintain a proper social distance from other participants, avoid sharing tools, and please wear a mask when in close proximity to others.
+While we are incredibly grateful to be able to offer this program, as many of our plans have changed due to COVID-19, when you arrive please be sure to maintain a proper social distance from other participants, avoid sharing tools.

 Contact Nicole at NNazzaro@orangecountygov.com if you have any questions and/or to reserve one of the 16 sponsored spaces.